top of page

 We are excited to be offering a Social Anxiety and Related Disorders group for high schoolers this Fall!
 This group will integrate interventions from Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT), with a focus on Exposure and Response Prevention (ERP).
 Each group will start with a 30-minute psychoeducation component (e.g., information about social anxiety, explaining how ERP works, practicing present-focused awareness, identifying unhelpful thoughts, challenging unhelpful thoughts, and clarifying values), which will be followed by 60-minutes of practicing exposure tasks related to social anxiety.

 This group requires a minimum 6 week commitment, though it is typically recommended that participants move through the curriculum twice, for a total of 12 weeks.
 There will be new openings in the group every 6 weeks.
-The group will begin on October 30th, and will run in-person on Wednesdays from 5-6:30pm.
+This group is on pause with plans to return in Fall 2025.

 Please complete our Group Inquiry Form here if you are interested in participating.